smartdevicelink/sdl_evolution/proposals/0259-DisabledSoftbuttons.md

 ## Introduction

 This feature would allow apps to send custom softbuttons to display on screen but they would appear disabled.
-Also this allows an app to subscribe to softbuttons that are disabled.
+This also allows an app to subscribe to and disable SDL predefined buttons.

 ## Motivation
 Some apps like iHeartRadio don't provide the same set of custom softbuttons for each home screen.